citrus327/react-lib-starter/README.md

 # react-lib-starter

-My React Lib Starter

 includes:
-1. babel transpiling with preset-env
+1. rollup + swc for bundling and transpiling
+2. d.ts generation
-2. postcss
+3. panda-css with postcss
-3. esm and cjs output
+4. esm and cjs output
-4. type generation
-5. component documentation
-6. external all dependencies
+5. deps are not bundled